 Emphasis - Pharmacy Administration

-M.S. in Pharmaceutical Science
+M.S. in Pharmaceutical Sciences

 The M.S. in pharmaceutical sciences can be completed with an emphasis in environmental toxicology, medicinal chemistry, pharmaceutics, pharmacology, pharmacognosy, or pharmacy administration.